To amend the Immigration and Nationality Act to promote family unity, and for other purposes.

 Sponsor and status

-This bill was introduced on February 6, 2018, in a previous session of Congress, but was not enacted.
+This bill was introduced on July 27, 2022, in a previous session of Congress, but it did not receive a vote.

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.